 At the end of the day, this app isn’t going to be everyone’s cup of tea.

 You have to fit a particular age group and personality type to enjoy this app.
-Sure swiping on peoples pictures is always a good time, but that instant gratification runs out quick then there are only forty people in your area.
+Sure swiping on people’s pictures is always a good time, but that instant gratification runs out quickly then there are only forty people in your area.

 Between a huge wave of controversy and a dwindling user count, Yubo seems like it really struck out.

 I’m giving Yellow (Yubo) a disappointing 2/5 stars.
 I thought there was going to be more for me to sink my teeth into here, but it just seems like after all the pedos came running, this app reached its demise.